A confidential space to explore the thoughts, feelings and challenges in your life.

 One to one counselling can empower you to face challenging life hurdles in the knowledge that you are not alone.
 It can offer an important lifeline and can change lives for the better.

-Every client I work with is unique in their personality and needs so I do not use a one size fits all approach.
-I do not suggest homework and I work in an informal, warm, supportive and open way avoiding structure and allowing what happens between us in the room to unfold.
+Every client is unique so I do not use a one size fits all approach.
+I work in an informal, warm, supportive and open way avoiding structure and allowing what happens between us in the room to unfold.
 For those who prefer a more structured, prescriptive way of working, this might not be the therapy for you.
-The aim being that you come to understand yourself, your needs, conflicts, anxieties, hidden defences and relationship problems on a much deeper level.
+The aim being that you come to understand yourself, hidden defences and relationship problems on a much deeper level.
 This will enable you to bring a greater satisfaction and stability to your life.

 I aim to facilitate an understanding of the conflict and explore what your hopes are.
 You may want to be more equipped to use your voice and ask for what you need or to hear what may be going on for your partner, it can be helpful to identify what is causing the relationship difficulties.
 Some couples will have different views to these questions, so honesty can be an important part of the process.

-Separate individual sessions can be arranged if this is deemed helpful and can be useful to understand some of the issues.
+Separate individual sessions can be arranged if this is deemed helpful.
 Sessions are offered in blocks with the option of ad-hoc sessions to check in after the main period of counselling has ended.
 Couples may be asked to put into practice techniques between sessions.

 Qualifications and Training

-In following good practice, I am in regular clinical supervision, attend regular training events and have an up to date DBS certificate (formerly CRB).
-I also have public liability insurance.
+In following good practice, I am in regular clinical supervision, attend regular training events and am on the DBS update service.
+I also have public liability insurance and am registered with the Information Commissioner's Office.

-• Current 2025 - Diploma in Psychosexual therapy (Tavistock Relationships)
+• Current 2025 - Level 7 Diploma in Psychosexual therapy (Tavistock Relationships)

 • Diploma in Psychodynamic Counselling (BACP Accredited Training Course) Southampton Counselling